DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 The git aliases are stored in the `.gitconfig` file, usually in your home folder.

 Another option to create git aliases is to actually make Linux aliases.
 This can be done by adding them to the `.bashrc` file.
+The git aliases that I use are given [here](https://dylandijk.github.io/posts/linux-aliases/).
 For example:

 ```shell
 alias gs='git status'